 The Atlas of Human Histology: A Guide to Microscopic Structure of Cells, Tissues and Organs by Robert L. Sorenson provides a print version of the core slides from this web site.
 Individual slides are presented as a series of images of increasing magnification to help convey a sense of scale and proportion.
 This atlas allows each student to have an easily accessible, printed summary of the essential slides from this web site.

 This web site is intended to be used with - not replace - a good histology textbook.

-Most of the microscopic slides in this atlas came from a collections used by medical, dental and undergraduate students of histology at the University of Minnesota (Minneapolis, MN).
-Most were prepared in the 1950's by Anna-Mary Carpenter, M.D., Ph.D., during her tenure as Professor in the Department of Anatomy (University of Minnesota).
+Most of the microscopic slides in this atlas came from collections used by medical, dental and undergraduate students of histology at the University of Minnesota (Minneapolis, MN).
+Most were prepared in the 1950's and 1960's by Anna-Mary Carpenter, M.D., Ph.D., during her tenure as Professor in the Department of Anatomy (University of Minnesota).
 These slides form the basis for the Atlas of Human Histology: A Guide to Microscopic Anatomy Slides.
 The virtual slide box also contains many additional slides that complement and extend this core slide collection.
-The virtual slide box contains a more than 225 digitized slides representing 1.8 TB of images.
+The virtual slide box contains more than 250 virtual microscope slides representing 1.8 TB of images.